Dmitry Kardovsky: Biography

 He was born near Pereslavl-Zalessky in the Yaroslavl province.
 After studying law at Moscow University, he then studied at the Imperial Academy of Arts in St Petersburg from 1892, under Pavel Chistyakov and Ilya Repin.
 Kardovsky moved to Munich in 1896 with Igor Grabar and studied at the private studio of Anton Ažbe.
-He returned to St Petersburg in 1900 and received his diploma from the academy in 1902.
+He returned to St. Petersburg in 1900 and received his diploma from the academy in 1902.
 He was appointed as professor of the academy in 1907.

 Kardovsky explored various styles, including Impressionism and Jugendstil, but was more concerned with faithful representation than formal experiment.
 From 1902, he was prolific as a book illustrator, and worked mainly on the Russian literary classics by Chekhov, Gogol, Lermontov and Tolstoy.
 He also dabbled with political caricature, providing illustrations for the radical journals Zhupel (Bugbear) and Adskaya Pochta from 1905 to 1906.

 In 1934 Isaak Brodsky, a disciple of Ilya Repin was appointed director of the National Academy of Arts and the Leningrad Institute of Painting, Sculpture and Architecture.
 Brodsky invited Kardovsky among the most distinguished painters and pedagogues to teach at the academy.
 The system of master's workshops was restored at the Department of Painting.
 Students were assigned to one of the workshops after they completed their second-year courses.
 Professor Kardovsky had their own workshops.
 He also taught at the Moscow School of Painting, Sculpture and Architecture, where one of his students was Grigor Vahramian Gasparbeg.

 He was an admirer of Mikhail Vrubel, whose posthumous exhibition he organized in 1912.
 Kardovsky died in Pereslavl-Zalessky in 1943.

 Family

-Dmitry was married to painter Olga Della-Vos-Kardovskaya (from 1900).
+Dmitry was married to fellow painter, Olga Della-Vos, from April 1899.
+They had one daughter together, Yekaterina (1900–1985).